sharetribe/flex-docs/src/docs/tutorial-rental/Introduction to Rental tutorial/index.md

 slug: tutorial-introduction
 updated: 2023-05-31
 category: tutorial-rental
-ingress: Learn how to build your marketplace with The New Sharetribe
+ingress: Learn how to build your marketplace with The New Sharetribe.
 published: true
 ---

 Welcome to The New Sharetribe tutorial!
-The goal of the tutorial is to assist you in becoming acquainted with the essential configuration pages for your Hosted app and discover all the required configurations for setting up a marketplace.
+In this tutorial, you'll learn how to build and launch a marketplace website without coding.

 In this tutorial, we will be setting up a rental marketplace.
 However, we'll also give guidance on what to do if you're building a marketplace